What are Parabens & are Parabens in Makeup Safe?

 Parabens and skin sensitivities

 If you have sensitive skin, you should be especially careful to know what parabens are and how to avoid them.
-These preservative ingredients are incredibly strong and are likely to trigger a reaction in your delicate complexion.
+These preservative ingredients are incredibly strong and are likely to trigger a reaction in your delicate complexion, particularly if you do not use specially made, sensitive skin makeup products.
 Many people have reported allergies to methylparaben, displayed as contact dermatitis such as:

 Blisters and bumps